nikkibudeanu/woofme/TESTING.md

 ### **Response to the user test:**

-+ All bugs were fixed before submission.
++ All bugs were fixed before submission and suggestions were implemented.
+Except second suggestions in point 1.

 ## Manual Testing
 ========================================================================================